 Other things to bear in mind when choosing a name for your business:

 - Clients will expect you to have a website, so make sure there is a matching domain name available (e.g., yourcompanyname.com).
-How to purchase a domain name is explained in our guide Everything you need to build a website.
+How to purchase a domain name is explained in our free guide Everything you need to build a website.

 - The name should be easy to pronounce and remember.

 - If you plan to expand to other regions, avoid using local names.